Bylaws of the Eastern Athletic Trainers' Association, Inc

 Article 5.0 EATA Executive Board

 The governing body of this organization shall be the Executive Board.
-The Executive Board of the Association will be composed of the EATA President, EATA President-Elect, EATA Immediate Past President, EATA Secretary, EATA Treasurer and all elected District 1 & 2 officers.
+The Executive Board of the Association will be composed of the EATA President, EATA President-Elect, EATA Immediate Past President, EATA Secretary, EATA Treasurer and all elected District 1 and District 2 officers.

 A. There shall be at least bi-annual meetings of the Association’s Executive Board.
 All meetings shall be called by the EATA President.